ADINATH11/namaste-react/README.md

         -Parcel caches everything it builds to disk.
 If you restart the dev server, Parcel will only rebuild files that have changed since the last time it ran.
     -image optimization
     -Minification-
+        -Minification reduces the file size of your output bundles by removing whitespace, renaming variables to shorter names, and many other optimizations.
     -Bundling
         -When multiple parts of your application depend on the same common modules, they are automatically deduplicated into a separate bundle.
         -This allows commonly used dependencies to be loaded in parallel with your application code and cached separately by the browser.